SCarlsen7757/SimhubDashMenuPlugin/README.md

 ## Configure Control Mapping

-After installing the plugin and additional data fields, you need to configure the control mapping to manage actions.
+After installing the plugin and additional fields, you need to configure the control mapping to manage actions.
 This is done in the "Controls and Events" menu.

 1. Select the "Controls and Events" menu.
 2. Navigate to the "Controls" tab.